JosephWardDotTech/pylenium/README.md

 [![Find_Me Slack](https://img.shields.io/badge/Find_Me-Slack-brightgreen.svg)](https://testersio.slack.com)

 ## What is Pylenium? :flags:
-Pylenium is a test automation harness for web applications written in python.
-Why spend time fussing around boilerplate code and instability in your end to end tests, Pylenium takes care of it.
-Let's see how simple it really is:
+Pylenium is a test automation framework written in python, it has one simple goal:  Increase stability and time to market when building automated testing solutions with python.

 ```python
     @pylenium_case_information(case='testcase-101', issue_id='issue-949', description='Logging in is so easy!')